iciaparicio/explore-cms-en/modulo/editar-modulo_en-US.md

 ---
-description: >-
-You can modify a module that you have previously created.
-Change the expiration date, update an image, modify a text...
+description: "You can modify a module that you have previously created.
+Change the expiration date, update an image, modify a text..."
 ---

 # Edit Module